 A dynamic Jellyfish WebGL demo built with Vladimir Vukićević’s mjs matrix library.
 It showcases simulated skeletons, partial server-side simulation and synchronization with WebSocket and camera facing a particle system and volumetric light effect.

-Just a Reflektor is a band Arcade Fire music video which was collaborated by Google.
+Just a Reflektor is the band, Arcade Fire’s music video which was collaborated on with Google.
 Using your mouse, you can adjust various real-time filters and effects.
 This WebGL will require a webcam or simply your mouse.

 An open source software enabling exploration, zooming and “playing” with the 3D globe in a web browser.
 The project is sustained through the support and cooperation of the web developer community.